velipso/gvasm/README.md

 If this is your first time running `deno install`, you will need to add the deno binary directory to your path.

+In order to upgrade, simply run the above command again -- it will redownload the latest version and install it.

 Usage
 =====